RI-PTA-PROG6212-GR4-GR5-GR15-P1-P2-P3/prog6212-p1-p2-p3-ST10472219/README.md

 - One Category can have many Enrolments.
 - One Enrolment can have zero or one Result.

+## Sample Data

+The SQL script includes sample organisers, participants, events, event categories, enrolments and results for testing the RaceDay database.

 These relationships are represented in the RaceDay ERD and implemented using primary and foreign keys in the SQL database.

 ## GitHub Actions / CI